Search

-Before we start, let's define the difference between a brand and its products.
+Before we start, let’s define the difference between a company’s brand and its products.

-Products are a tangible item or service that fulfills a specific need or want, while a brand is the unique identity, reputation, and emotional connection associated with a company or its offerings.
+Products are tangible items or services that fulfill a specific need or want, while a brand is the unique identity, reputation, and emotional connection associated with a company or its offerings.
 Products can be easily copied or replaced, but a strong brand creates lasting loyalty and sets a company apart from competitors.
 In essence, a product is what you buy, and a brand is what you remember and trust.

-- Apple is the brand; iPhone is one of its products.
+• Apple is the brand, and the iPhone is one of its products.

-- Nike is the brand; Air Max shoes are its products.
+• Nike is the brand, and the Air Max shoe is one of its products.

-- Coca-Cola is the brand; Coca-Cola Classic is a specific product.
+• Coca-Cola is the brand, and Coca-Cola Classic is a product.

 When consumers choose a specific brand, they often ask deep, subconscious questions that go beyond functional or surface-level considerations of the product, like price or convenience.
 These questions reflect their values, emotions, and long-term needs.